 therefore its functionality is directly impacted by how you

 configure hostnames and ports.
-For example, the Group Replication
+For example, Group Replication's

 One of the members listed in that table is selected as the donor

-of the missing data from the group to the new member.
+of the missing data from the group to the joining member.